ZONESTAR3D/Upgrade-kit-guide/Auto_Repeat_Printing/readme.md

 		* Set the hot bed temperature to 70 degrees (PLA, PLA +), or 85 degrees (PETG)
 		* Set the height of the first floor to 0.4mm and the printing speed to 10mm / s
 	* Do not use "Brim" or "Raft" on "Build Plate Adhesion" settings when slicing.
-* Please note that the glass printing platfome may be pushed out of the hot bed  while removed the prints.
+* Please note that the glass printing platfome may be pushed out of the hot bed  while removed the printed object.
 It is suggested that you put foam under the machine to prevent the glass is damaged because of falling down.
 You may also consider using adhesive to paste glass on the hot bed substrate to instead of fixed by clips.

 ## 8. Workflow of Automatic Repeat Printing   [return to contents>>][0]
 A complete workflow of repeated printing is: